-Our current cash and cash equivalents are not expected to be sufficient to fund operations for the twelve months from the date of filing this Annual Report on Form 10-K, based our current projections.
+Though we have received net proceeds of approximately \$3.8 from these recent warrant exercises, we intend to use this additional funding to accelerate the development of AD04.
+Therefore, our current cash and cash equivalents are not expected to be sufficient to fund operations for the twelve months from the date of filing this Annual Report on Form 10-K, based our current projections.

-We would expect to use approximately \$7.6 million in cash during the twelve months ended December 31, 2023 for both AD04 development costs, other R&D project costs, and general corporate expenses, assuming that the option for the purchase of Purnovate is not exercised and no other changes were made to project commitments.
-There is no assurance that funds could be raised in that period on acceptable terms.
+Under our accelerated development plans, we expect to have used approximately \$6.5 million in cash during the twelve months ended December 31, 2024 for both AD04 development costs, other R&D project costs and general corporate expenses, by which time we expect to have nearly exhausted our cash on hand.
+There is no assurance that funds could be raised in that period on acceptable terms to continue our operations and AD04 development projects.

-We will also require additional financing as we continue to execute our overall business strategy, including an estimated \$8-12 million for a second phase three trial of AD04.
+We will also require additional financing as we continue to execute our overall business strategy, including two additional Phase 3 trials for AD04 that are currently expected to require \$8-12 million each in direct expenses, and up to \$5 million in additional other development expenses.
+These estimates may change based on upcoming discussions with regulatory authorities and final trial designs.
 Our liquidity may be negatively impacted as a result of research and development cost increases in addition to general economic and industry factors.
 Our continued operations will depend on our ability to raise additional capital through various potential sources, such as equity and/or debt financings, grant funding, strategic relationships, or out-licensing in order to complete its subsequent clinical trial requirements for AD04.
 Management is actively pursuing financing and other strategic plans but can provide no assurances that such financing or other strategic plans will be available on acceptable terms, or at all.
-Without additional funding, the Company would be required to delay, scale back or eliminate some or all of its research and development programs, which would likely have a material adverse effect on us and our financial statements.
+Without additional funding, we will be required to delay, scale back or eliminate some or all of its research and development programs, which would likely have a material adverse effect on us and our financial statements.